 But since Ring and Nest cameras are some of the most popular, I wanted to cover some specific points for these two cameras.

 Glass glare is often caused by the camera’s infrared lights bouncing off the glass, back into the Ring cameras lens.
-Thankfully you can turn this option off in the Ring app:
+Thankfully you can turn this option off in the Ring app, as I touched on earlier:

 - Open the Ring app